Frequently Asked Questions | Physical Therapy

 The Pacific University Division of Student Life provides a Housing Network for all students of Pacific University.
 Our graduate students generally reside in off-campus housing within the Hillsboro and surrounding communities.
 Once admitted into the program, internal resource networking and housing opportunities are shared amongst current students.

-The Office of Student Life offers a wide and comprehensive variety of resources including: health care and counseling services, learning support services, student government and outdoor recreational programs.
+The Office of Student Life offers a wide and comprehensive variety of resources including: health care and counseling services, accessibility & accomodation services, student government and outdoor recreational programs.